7 Best Char Kway Teow in Singapore to Fill Your Belly [2021]

 Source: MissTamChiak

-Flavor and Texture – Known for its traditional flavors.
+Flavour and Texture – Known for its traditional flavours.
 The cook is very experienced and has been serving her customers for 20 years.

 Ingredients – Pretty identical to conventional stores, with the exception of pork lard.
 It is much healthier as the cook stresses the importance of using less oil in general.

 Portion – This is the strong point of the store.
 Portions are extremely generous for $3.00.
-If you are a big eater, you would be delighted with what they serve.
+If you are a big eater, you will be delighted with what they serve.

 Special Mentions – Large portions are a good thing.
 However, it might not be the best choice for you if you are a smaller eater.
 Do remember to drag a friend along!